tm-jericko-m/jacob_docs/PROMPT.md

 - Separate confirmed work from unclear work.
 - Avoid overstating impact.
 - Avoid fabricating an 8-hour day.
-- Use only the provided data unless the user explicitly asks you to infer.
+- Use only the provided data unless the user explicitly asks for a demo, test case, simulated run, or inference.
 - Keep the final checkin clean and copy-pastable.

 Do not include private reasoning, raw source excerpts, sensitive message content, or unnecessary analysis in the final checkin.